impostorsguides/impostorsguides.github.io/rbenv/1-n-content.md

 }
 ```

 Here we create an empty `.ruby-version` file.
-The file doesn’t need any contents because, in step 2, we run `rbenv local –unset`.
+The file doesn't need any contents because, in step 2, we run `rbenv local –unset`.
 This should have the effect of deleting that version file.
 We then assert that the command exited successfully and that the version file no longer exists.

 A pretty straightforward series of specs.
 Now on to the command itself.